mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-09-07-sports-and-me-we-dont-match-most-of-the-time/index.md

 ---
-blog: shalveena.com
+title: "Sports and Me?
+We don't match...most of the time"
+date: "2013-09-07"
 categories:
-- journal
+  - "journal"
-date: "2013-09-07"
-title: Sports and Me?
-We don't match...most of the time
 ---

 I've never been particularly sporty or fit.
 Okay, okay, so I was quite unfit actually.
 Back at high school, I was dropped off, and picked up from, school every day.
 I did not walk anywhere.
 We had a very car-centric culture, where every bit of travelling was done by car (public transport you say?
 I had never been in a bus!).